 A soviet is a council of working-class delegates and representatives, usually from factories, mines and military units.
-Soviets are considered the basis of true socialist government.
+Soviets are considered the basis of a true socialist government.

 Sozialdemokratische Partei Deutschlands (or SPD)

 The SPD was the Social Democratic Party of Germany, a left-wing political party formed in 1875.
-The SPD was the largest party for most of the Weimar period, and was involved in most of the Republic’s coalition governments.
+The SPD was the largest party for most of the Weimar period and was involved in most of the Republic’s coalition governments.